UA-ResearchComputing-HPC/hpc-documentation/docs/software/popular_software/R/index.md

     ~/R/x86_64-pc-linux-gnu-library/<R_version>
     ```

     Any packages installed in this library will **always** be loaded into your environment whenever you use R version `<R_version>`, regardless of whether you're specifying a custom library or not.
 On your local computer, this may not be an issue, but in the context of HPC, this can become a source of trouble.
-The largest drawback is the potential for mixing operating systems when switching between clusters.
+The largest drawback is the potential for mixing operating systems.
 Installing packages on one OS and attempting to use them on another will most often lead to software failures.

     If you find you have accidentally created a default R library, you can either delete it, or you can move it to a new location and [manually load it when desired](#how-to-switch-libraries).